-Complaints against school staff (except the Interim Executive Headteacher) should be made in the first instance, to Mrs Gomersall, the Interim Executive Headteacher via the school office, in hard copy or via email.
+Complaints against school staff (except the Executive Headteacher) should be made in the first instance, to Miss J Lane, the Executive Headteacher via the school office, in hard copy or via email.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Interim Executive Headteacher should be addressed to Dr Marion Evans or Mr Robin Riordan (Co-Chairs of Governors), via the school office.
+Complaints that involve or are about the Executive Headteacher should be addressed to MR Richard Heys or Dr Marion Evans (Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Chrissie Hugill (the Clerk to the Governing Board) via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Chrissie Hugill (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 It is important that this form is used in order to collect all the information that is required to process a complaint.
 If you require help in completing the form, please contact the school office.
 You can also ask third party organisations like the Citizens Advice to help you.

 In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.